autocrossblog/autocrossblog_astro/src/content/post/2007/2007-03-11-parts-car-is-almost-gone.md

 ---
+tags: [ [ 240z, datsun ] ]
-author: chris
+author: "chris"
 publishDate: 2007-03-11T05:36:48+00:00
-title: "Parts car is almost gone"
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/parts-car-is-almost-gone"
 excerpt: "Catch up on the maintenance work done on parts car for a 240z, including interior removal and lock replacement.
 No video today, just progress details."
-url: 'parts-car-is-almost-gone'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
+title: "Parts car is almost gone"
 ---

 Today I spent some time trying to get the parts car all finished up.
 I removed a lot of the rear interior with hopes that some of it will work out in the 240z, we'll see if it will or not tomorrow.